JureVojska/SudokuSolver/README.md

           | 7   4   3 | 9   5   6 | 2   8   1 |
           | 2   8   6 | 3   1   4 | 9   7   5 |
           +---+---+---+---+---+---+---+---+---+

-Name of a text file needs to be an argument.